Nanjing Normal University: Suiyuan (original campus)

 Suiyuan Campus (随园校区) (122 Ninghai Rd, Gulou District) is the historical site of the former Ginling College and has been designated as a "Major Historical and Cultural Site Protected at the National Level" of China.
 It is home to a number of classical Chinese buildings.

 Xianlin (Main Campus)

 Xianlin Campus (仙林校区) (1 Wenyuan Rd, Qixia District), located in Xianlin University City, is the main campus of Nanjing Normal University.
 Established in 2001, it is the newest and largest campus.
 It occupies an area of 346.7 hectares and is divided into four parts, east, west, north and south, having the majority of undergraduate students study here.
 The main library in the center of the campus, subsidized by Zhu Jingwen, is the largest single building library in Jiangsu Province.

 Zijin (Polytechinical Campus)

 Zijin Campus (紫金校区) (78 Bancang St, Xuanwu District) is the site of the former Nanjing Polytechnic of Power Engineering, which merged into Nanjing Normal University in 2000.
-It was the home of NNU's School of Electrical and Automation Engineering and School of Energy and Mechanical Engineering, which have been moved to the expanded Xianlin Campus in 2019.
+It was the home of NNU's School of Electrical and Automation Engineering and School of Energy and Mechanical Engineering, which moved to the expanded Xianlin Campus in 2019.